Last Updated on June 29, 2022 by Angela Vaz

 9. They don’t want to talk about the future

-Do you feel that they change the topic or become agitated whenever you try to discuss about the future?
+Do you feel that they change the topic or become agitated whenever you try to discuss the future?

 Unless you’re in a new relationship and you’re still getting to know one another, there is really no excuse to NOT talk about the future.